BeerTutorials/website/_posts/2017-01-21-Ionic2-Beers.md

 <script src="lib/angular-translate-loader-static-files/angular-translate-loader-static-files.js"></script>
 ```

-Create new files that contain translated labels in a new directory `languages`, for example `en.json`
+Create new files that contain translated labels in a new directory `i18n`, for example `en.json`

 ```
 {